Water metering and measuring

 We recommend you approach a water metering equipment company to discuss your options.
-A list of providers/installers is available at the following link.
+A list of providers/installers is available below.
 This list is not exhaustive, and appearing on the list does not constitute an endorsement by Otago Regional Council.

 Companies involved with the installation of water measuring equipment

 Frequently asked questions about the Regulations

 Minimum requirements for measurement & reporting of water takes

 Water metering compliance tips brochure

 Click here for more information on our compliance monitoring fees and charges

 Resource Management (Measurement and Reporting of Water Takes) Amendment Regulations 2020

 To support the Action on healthy waterways package, the amended Resource Management (Measurement and Reporting of Water Takes) Regulations make real-time reporting of water use to councils mandatory for consented users.

 The amendments mean that if you have a resource consent to take 5 litres or more of water per second (e.g. for irrigation) you will need to measure the water you take every 15 minutes and report this electronically to ORC on a daily basis.
 This is achieved using a telemetry system.